 You can run an A/B test using a tool such as Optomizely where you have two versions of the same page with different versions of the CTA to find out what works best.
 Experiment with where you position it on the page, different phrases, colors, or sizes.

 It’s also worth looking at tools like Hotjar that show you a heatmap of how visitors are using your website — this insight could help you figure out the best place to put your CTAs to increasing your conversion rate.

 Your on-page SEO can also have a significant impact on your ecommerce site’s conversions.
 You want your site’s content to be targeting the right keywords so that it appears in relevant searches, but you don’t want to stuff too many keywords in — Google will see it as a negative and your visitors will be put off.

 Ensure you’re using keywords in the right places such as page titles, H2s, and the image alt text.
 But try to avoid including them too many times in the page’s copy.
 And research other relevant long-tail keywords that shoppers might use to search for the products you’re selling.
 It’s important that the page visitors land on actually matches up with what they were looking for in the first place, otherwise they’ll leave straight away.

 Add a live chat feature

-A lot of the time people will leave your site without making a purchase because they have questions or issues that they can’t find a solution to.
-By adding in a live chat feature you can give shoppers the opportunity to ask their questions and get a response that will clear up any reservations or convince them to buy.
+A lot of the time people will leave your site without purchasing because they have questions or issues that they can’t find a solution to.
+By adding in a live chat feature you can allow shoppers to ask their questions and get a response that will clear up any reservations or convince them to buy.